Walking with Sightseeing at St Ives

 Sunday: The Lizard, Kynance Cove and an ice-cream farm!

-Monday: Geevor Tin Mine, Sennen Cove and Land’s End
+Monday: Geevor Tin Mine, Land’s End and Sennen Cove

 Magnificent coast accompanies our drive towards Geevor, where we stop to learn about how the tin was extracted from the rocks at Geevor Tin Mine.
 From here we follow a trail that takes us through the history of tin mining, to the scenic setting of Botallack.
-We then hop aboard the bus for a short transfer to Kelynack and a walk along a classic section of the coast path to the beautiful beach at Sennen and along to Land’s End.
-4.5 miles (7km) with 700 feet (220m) of ascent.
+We then hop aboard the bus for a short transfer to Land's End and a walk along a classic section of the coast path to the beautiful beach at Sennen Cove.
+3 miles (5km) with 530 feet (160m) of ascent in total.

 Tuesday: St Michael’s Mount